Profit Margin Calculator: Margin, Markup and Pricing Explained

 Markup (%) = ((Selling Price − Cost) / Cost) × 100

-Using the same example: profit of $60 on a cost of $40 gives a markup of 150%.
-The selling price is 150% above the cost price.
+Using the same example: profit of $60 on a cost of $40 gives a markup of:

 The two figures describe the same transaction but from different directions — margin looks backward from revenue, markup looks forward from cost.
-Confusing them is a common and costly pricing mistake.
+Confusing them is a common and costly pricing mistake that occurs daily in wholesale agreements, supplier negotiations, and accounting.

-A buyer who tells a supplier “we need 40% margin” and a supplier who quotes “40% markup” are not agreeing on the same number.
-The margin is 28.6% on a 40% markup.
+A critical real-world example: a buyer who tells a supplier “we need 40% margin” and a supplier who quotes “40% markup” are not agreeing on the same number.
+A 40% markup produces a margin of only 28.6%, not 40%.
 Ensuring both parties use the same definition prevents expensive misunderstandings in contracts and wholesale agreements.

 If you know your cost and need to hit a specific margin, use this formula: